jakartaee/specifications/expression-language/5.0/_index.md

 This release also laid the groundwork for the removal of the dependency on the java.desktop module which is planned for the next release.

 ### New Features, Enhancements, or Additions
-The BeanELResolver has been updated to consider default method implementations when looking for property getters, property setters and methods.
+* The BeanELResolver has been updated to consider default method implementations when looking for property getters, property setters and methods.

-Support has been added for coercing a LambdaExpression instance to a functional interface method invocation.
+* Support has been added for coercing a LambdaExpression instance to a functional interface method invocation.

-Support has been added for coercing arrays.
+* Support has been added for coercing arrays.

-The MethodReference class has been added to provide access to details of the method to which a MethodExpression resolves, including any annotations present on the method.
+* The MethodReference class has been added to provide access to details of the method to which a MethodExpression resolves, including any annotations present on the method.

-Generics are now used throughout the API.
+* Generics are now used throughout the API.

-The expected behaviour when matching expressions to methods based on parameter types has been clarified.
+* The expected behaviour when matching expressions to methods based on parameter types has been clarified.

-The EL specification now explicitly states that specifications that depend on the EL specification may define further packages, in additional to java.lang.*, that are imported by default into the EL environment.
+* The EL specification now explicitly states that specifications that depend on the EL specification may define further packages, in additional to java.lang.*, that are imported by default into the EL environment.

 ### Removals, Deprecations or Backwards Incompatible Changes
-The deprecated, misspelt method MethodExpression.isParmetersProvided() has been removed.
+* The deprecated, misspelt method MethodExpression.isParmetersProvided()
+has been removed.

-The ELResolver method getFeatureDescriptors() has been deprecated with removal planed for EL 6.0.
+* The ELResolver method getFeatureDescriptors() has been deprecated with removal planed for EL 6.0.
 This is to remove the dependency on the java.desktop module from the EL API.
-A default implementation that returns null has been added to the ELResolver method getFeatureDescriptors() since it has been deprecated so that custom ELResolver implementations do not need to implement the method.
+* A default implementation that returns null has been added to the ELResolver method getFeatureDescriptors() since it has been deprecated so that custom ELResolver implementations do not need to implement the method.

-Explicitly document that ELResolver.getType() must return null if either the ELResolver or the resolved property is read-only.
+* Explicitly document that ELResolver.getType() must return null if either the ELResolver or the resolved property is read-only.
 This changes the documented behaviour of the StaticFieldELResolver.

 ### Minimum Java SE Version
-**11**
+**Java SE 11 or higher**

 # Details